mgsperandii/perswebsite/content/project/internal-project/index.md

 ---
-title: Internal Project
+title: VegTrends
-summary: An example of using the in-built project page.
+summary: A European research project to assess long-term trends in the vegetation of European habitats and evaluate the effectiveness of protected areas.
 tags:
 - Deep Learning
 date: "2016-04-27T00:00:00Z"